How Enterprise Infosec Teams Can Avoid Security Questionnaire Bottlenecks

 - They pull focus from keeping your company and customers secure—which is really your top priority.

-- You can end up being a bottleneck in the sales process—which won’t win you any favors with revenue teams.
+- You can end up being a bottleneck in the sales process—which won’t win you any favours with revenue teams.

 The problem gets even worse for enterprise-sized organizations, where product lines can be varied and complex, and sales teams are often dispersed across countries or regions (all of which may have different security standards, languages, etc.).